bfg-lhirschi/tf-sonarqube-integration/README.md

 	- sonarqube properties file for configuring the Github Action
 - A pull request to merge these changes into the default branch

-## Templating
+### Resource Templating
-INFO ON TERRAFORM TEMPLATING HERE
+The body of the PR and the Java Github Actions are generated using Terraform template files.

 ### Resource Changes
-Some resources that are managed by this Terraform are changed externally such as PR state going from open to merged and changes to etags, shas and ids.
-To accomodate this and still manage them some resources use the 'ignore changes' argument in the lifecycle block to prevent Terraform attempting to revert these changes.
+Some resources that are managed by this Terraform are changed externally; such as PR state changing from open to merged or closed, changes to etags, shas and ids.
+To accomodate this and still manage the resources, the 'ignore changes' argument in the lifecycle block is used to prevent Terraform from reverting them to their previous state.
 ```
   lifecycle {
     ignore_changes = [